-These design features of the ELSBG program-targeted state funding, external support from a competitively selected county office, spending flexibility within specified guidelines, and oversight-share the common motivation of supporting a high-fidelity implementation of effective literacy practices at scale across the state's lowest-performing schools.
-To examine how these funds were spent and the character of ELSBG-funded activities, we relied on several different sources of information including documentation from the Expert Lead in Literacy, school budgets and expenditure forms, and news accounts.
+To examine how funds were spent and the character of ELSBG-funded activities, we relied on several different sources of information including documentation from the Expert Lead in Literacy, school budgets and expenditure forms, and news accounts.

 During the drafting period for school-level Literacy Action Plans (i.e., December 2020 to June 2021), SCOE hosted 36 sessions for 3,300 participants including staff in eligible counties, districts, and schools covering nine different topics related to specific literacy-improvement strategies and emphasizing the "science of reading" (Sullivan, 2020).
 For example, Session 1 introduced the concepts of phonological awareness, phonemic awareness, letter knowledge, decoding, and word recognition and provided links to free assessment tools that schools could use to evaluate the current state of these skills in their students.
-Sessions 2 focused on vocabulary and comprehension, while Session 3 focused on how best to select texts for read-a-louds and how to monitor and assess reading skills in students.
+Session 2 focused on vocabulary and comprehension, while Session 3 focused on how best to select texts for read-a-louds and how to monitor and assess reading skills in students.
 In Session 4, schools brought their monitoring data to discuss what components of reading instruction seemed to present the most challenges for their students and what strategies could be employed as part of a Literacy Action Plan to address this.

 As the implementation of the Literacy Action Plans began in July 2021, SCOE sponsored the participation of 336 coaches, teachers, and administrators in the "Online Elementary Reading Academy."
 A non-profit group, CORE Learning, hosted this asynchronous virtual course focused on effective instructional practices linked to the science of reading.
 SCOE also contracted with Pivot Learning, of which CORE is a subsidiary, to facilitate a series of Plan-Do-Study-Act sessions supporting school-site teams in identifying and implementing changes in their literacy-related practices.
 Across these sessions, an average of 58 ELSBG-eligible schools participated.
+SCOE also sponsored the participation of 32 District Grant Leads in Lexia Learning's Language Essentials for Teachers of Reading and Spelling (LETRS) professional development, which is closely aligned with the "science of reading."
 SCOE itself facilitated monthly sessions for literacy coaches and provided ongoing assistance in office hours totaling 748 hours of "direct school support" with an additional 948 hours spent planning, hosting, or attending professional-development offerings as well as sending weekly emails with resources and programming reminders to ELSBG principals and district leads (Sullivan, 2022).